MIROC-DOC/model_description/org/md_enorg/a-intro.md

 The flow of model execution in brief is as follows.
 \is the name of the relevant subroutine.

-1. set the parameters of the experiment, coordinates, etc. `MODULE:[SETPAR,PCONST, SETCOR,SETZS]`
+1. set the parameters of an experiment, coordinates, etc. `MODULE:[SETPAR,PCONST,SETCOR,SETZS]`

 2. read the initial values of the predictor variable `MODULE:[RDSTRT]`